smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 We have a choice of three SNMP protocol versions.
-To employ SNMP versions 1 or 2c, we pass properly initialized instance of :py:class:`~pysnmp.hlapi.CommunityData` class.
-For the third SNMP version we pass :py:class:`~pysnmp.hlapi.UsmUserData` class instance.
+To employ SNMP versions 1 or 2c, we pass properly initialized instance of :py:class:`~pysnmp.hlapi.asyncio.CommunityData` class.
+For the third SNMP version we pass :py:class:`~pysnmp.hlapi.asyncio.UsmUserData` class instance.

-SNMP community name, as well as the choice between SNMP v1 and v2c, is conveyed to SNMP LCD via :py:class:`~pysnmp.hlapi.CommunityData` object.
+SNMP community name, as well as the choice between SNMP v1 and v2c, is conveyed to SNMP LCD via :py:class:`~pysnmp.hlapi.asyncio.CommunityData` object.

 .. code-block:: python